 The Colosseum, the biggest amphitheater ever built, located in the heart of Rome’s historic center, is a must see attraction of Rome.
-This guide provides you everything you need to know about Colosseum tickets, from what they include, to choosing your ticket options to the best way to get skip the line access.
+This guide provides you everything you need to know about Colosseum tickets, from where to by them, what they include, choosing your ticket options, to the best way to get skip the line access.

 Where to buy your Colosseum tickets?

 We recommend buying your ticket online and in advance.
 You will be charged a small booking fee, but your advance purchase ticket will allow you to skip the notoriously long line at the ticket office and will guarantee that you can visit the Colosseum on the day and time you wish.
 For safety reasons, the number of visitors allowed in the Colosseum is limited to 3,000 visitors at any one time.
 This results in tickets selling out fast in high season and if you chose to buy your ticket on the day, your desired entry time will most likely be unavailable.

-A little insider tip: if you don’t buy a ticket in advance and find a long line at the Colosseum ticket office, you could try buying your ticket at the Roman Forum or Palatine Hill ticket office where the lines are generally shorter.
+A little insider tip: if you didn’t buy a ticket in advance and find a long line at the Colosseum ticket office, you could try buying your ticket at the Roman Forum or Palatine Hill ticket office where the lines are generally shorter.
 Alternatively, you should consider visiting the Colosseum early in the morning or 1-2 hours before it closes as it is much less busy at this time.

 What to see at the Colosseum

-When buying your ticket you should consider which areas of the Colosseum you want to visit.
-There are four main areas: the Colosseum’s first and second tiers, the Arena, the Underground and the Belvedere.
-Unfortunately, there is no ticket which provides access to all of these.
-Some, for example, the Colosseum Underground can only be visited with a tour guide.
+Before buying your ticket you should decide which areas of the Colosseum you want to visit.
+The Colosseum is divided into four main areas: the Colosseum’s first and second tiers, the Arena, the Underground and the Belvedere.
+Unfortunately, there is no ticket which provides access to all of these and some areas, the Colosseum Underground and the Belvedere, can only be visited with a tour guide.

 The main areas of the Colosseum: